Zhouzi/zhouzi.github.io/_posts/2014-12-07-the-two-way-data-binding-framework-serie.markdown

 On Trello you have boards that contains lists which contains cards.
 So to create a card you have to select a list from a board.
-An user might have a lots of lists and boards, this is why the app is going to load only what's needed.
+A user might have a lots of lists and boards, this is why the app is going to load only what's needed.
-In addition to this, the data will be "cached" to avoid useless requests.
+Moreover, the data will be "cached" to avoid useless requests.

 # A word of caution

 I've been building several apps with [AngularJS](https://angularjs.org/) and for now it's my framework of choice.
 This is why the first version will be built with angular so it serves as a reference.
-That been said, I'll do my best to stay as objective as possible.
+That being said, I'll do my best to stay as objective as possible.
 Please, also note that I'm going to discover most of the other frameworks through this serie.
 So let me know if you find anything that could be improved, it would be much appreciated!